 gram flour is used to give the kheema a good binding.

-Do not skip Adding freshly chopped methi leaves and coriander leaves for seasoning and for boiling which gives a special flavor and authentic taste to the dish.
+Do not skip Adding chopped fresh methi leaves and coriander leaves for boiling which gives a special flavor and authentic taste to the dish.